 General employability skills tests measure general employability skills and do not assess knowledge in a specific technical field as is required by the regulations.
 With the exception of barbering programs, general employability skills tests may not be used as either the written examination or student demonstration of technical skills for technical assessments.
 Please refer to the July 2014 memo entitled, Secondary CTE Approved Barbering Program Guidance.

 A local consortium may only be used if no assessment exists in a specific technical field.
 A school district and/or board of cooperative educational services may form a consortium to solicit local, regional or national businesses or related professional organizations to create an assessment.
 If an industry assessment does exist for a specific technical field, then a local consortium cannot be used to develop a technical assessment for use in a NYSED approved CTE program.

 In order to be eligible to receive a diploma with a technical endorsement, students participating in an approved program must successfully complete and pass all components of a program of study including the three-part technical assessment.

 Changes to the Technical Assessment

-The technical assessment that is utilized must be the one that has been approved by NYSED.
-If at any time you wish to use a different or additional technical assessment, it must be approved either through an amendment form or program re-approval prior to implementation.
+Vendors may update, add, and/or replace industry developed assessments at any time.
+The technical assessment that is utilized must be the version that has been approved by NYSED.
+If programs wish to use a different or additional technical assessment, it must be approved either through an amendment form or program re-approval prior to implementation.